 - A. Union officials shall have access to the premises of the Judiciary to investigate and discuss grievances or other workplace-related issues and for other purposes related to the role of the Union as exclusive representative. - B. Union officials will also have access during lunch and non-work breaks to conduct worksite meetings. - C. The Union shall provide the Judiciary, in writing, with the names of duly authorized representatives who may require such access, and wherever possible, such representatives shall provide notice to the designated Judiciary officials.
-This right shall be exercised reasonably and with minimum interference with the operations of the Judiciary, except as otherwise required by law. - D. Employees and Union representatives shall be permitted reasonable use of E-mail, telephones and inter-office mail for matters relating to Union representation of unit employees. - E. Union officials shall request permission of the Trial Court Administrator/Senior Manager, or his/her designee, for use of court facilities other than incidental use. - F. A claim by the Judiciary that an employee has allegedly violated any of the above-described privileges shall be brought to the attention of the Union and the Union will promptly investigate and take any action necessary to ensure the proper administration of these provisions.
+This right shall be exercised reasonably and with minimum interference with the operations of the Judiciary, except as otherwise required by law. - D. Employees and Union representatives shall be permitted reasonable use of E-mail, telephones, inter-office mail, and Microsoft Teams or other virtual meeting software used by the Judiciary and its employees. - E. Union officials shall request permission of the Trial Court Administrator/ Senior Manager, or their designee, for use of court facilities other than incidental use. - F. A claim by the Judiciary that an employee has allegedly violated any of the above-described privileges shall be brought to the attention of the Union and the Union will promptly investigate and take any action necessary to ensure the proper administration of these provisions.